Directorate-General for Health and Food Safety

 The crude death rate (CDR) is a weighted average of the age-specific mortality rates.
 The weights are the age distribution of the population whose mortality experience is being observed.
 To compare the CDRs of two or more populations, a comparison is made between combinations of different age-specific death rates and different population structures, which does not reflect any 'real' mortality differences but takes into account the effect of the population structure on the total number of deaths and on the crude death rates.

-Eurostat began collecting and disseminating mortality data for the EU Member States, broken down by a "shortlist" of causes of death, in 1994.
-Data are available for 65 causes of death by gender, age and NUTS 2 regions in the Eurostat database NewCronos.
+In 1994, Eurostat began collecting and disseminating mortality data for the EU Member States, broken down by a "shortlist" of 65 causes of death under a gentlemen’s agreement In 2011, the Commission Regulation (EU) No 328/2011 on causes of death has given a legal base to mortality statistics.
+The first reference year for this data collection is 2011.
+Data is available for 86 causes of death by gender, age and NUTS 2 regions in Eurobase, the Eurostat online database.

-See Eurostat Atlas on mortality in the European Union, 2004 Statistical book
+Eurostat Atlas on mortality in the European Union, 2002